Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 where $\omega_{N,n}$ satisfies, by~\eqref{eq_height_typical} and~\eqref{eq_width_typical}:

 It is thus sufficient to estimate the supremum in~\eqref{eq_qtite_interm_a_estimer_1pis2_is_exp-beta}.\\

 \textbf{Step 2: conditioning and mapping to a two-species zero-range process.}\\

-We now study the expectation in~\eqref{eq_qtite_interm_a_estimer_1pis2_is_exp-beta} on each $M_\ell$ for $\ell_{\min}(n)\leq \ell\leq n$, where this set is defined in~\eqref{eq_def_M_ell}.
-The goal is to obtain a local description of the contour dynamics around the pole.
+We now study the expectation in~\eqref{eq_qtite_interm_a_estimer_1pis2_is_exp-beta} on each $M_\ell$ for $\ell_{\min}(n)\leq \ell\leq n$, where the set $M_\ell$ is defined in~\eqref{eq_def_M_ell}.
+The goal is to obtain a local description of the contour dynamics around the pole, rewriting the expectation in~\eqref{eq_qtite_interm_a_estimer_1pis2_is_exp-beta} and the variables it contains in terms of quantities that only depend on possible shapes of curves in a neighbourhood of the pole.
 We claim that to each configuration in $M_{\ell}$ corresponds a unique particle configuration in $\Omega_{\ell} = \Z^{\ell+1}$.
 The mapping goes as follows.
-If $\gamma\in M_\ell$, define, for $0\leq j \leq \ell$, a particle number $\eta_j$ corresponding to the height increment at column $j/N$, with column $0$ the one centred on $x_n(\gamma)$:
+If $\gamma\in M_\ell$, define, for $0\leq j \leq \ell$, a particle number $\eta_j$ corresponding to the number of vertical edges with abscissa $x_n(\gamma)+j/N$ that correspond to points above $x_n(\gamma)$, i.e. to points $z\in\gamma$ with ordinate $[z-x_n(\gamma)]\cdot{\bf b}_{\pi/2}\geq 0$ (see Figure~\ref{fig_ZRP}):